soc-ucsd/SpecBM/README.md

 where $` \mathcal{P}^\star= \left\{X \in \mathbb{S}^{n} \mid p^\star = \langle C, X\rangle, \mathcal{A}(X) = b, X \in \mathbb{S}^n_+\right\}`$ is the optimal solution set of the primal problem [Primal].

 # Quick Start
-To run SBMP or SBMD, type the commands
+To run SBMP or SBMD, use the commands

 	opts.Maxiter     = 200;                %Maximun number of iteration
 	opts.rho         = your choice of penalty parameter;